 PDF download Download Article

-1. Although the story seems convincing, when you search “Levi Golding Missing Michigan,” the news headline included in all of the “There were 2 kids in the house” TikToks is nowhere to be found.
-No headlines or news organizations report the kidnapping of a 9-year-old boy named Levi Golding, and when you visit the c0nsci0usne33 YouTube channel, the bio reads “THIS IS A FICTIONAL MINECRAFT ARG.”
+• When you search “Levi Golding Missing Michigan,” the news headline popularized in “There were 2 kids in the house” TikToks, nothing comes up.
+No headlines or news organizations report the kidnapping of a 9-year-old boy named Levi Golding.

-• Additionally,@zachobuilds added to the YouTube caption of the video, "The events told in this video are FICTIONAL and created for the purpose of storytelling, however, the channel itself is very real and the story will be continued after this video is released."
+• Additionally, @zachobuilds added to the YouTube caption of the video, "The events told in this video are FICTIONAL and created for the purpose of storytelling, however, the channel itself is very real and the story will be continued after this video is released."

 Section 3 of 4: